 Read the full Sennheiser Momentum True Wireless 2 review

 Overkill?
 Almost certainly.
-If you only need a pair of headphones for calls, you really don't need to spend £549 ($549, AU$899) on a pair of AirPods Max.
+If you only need a pair of headphones for calls, you really don't need to spend £549 ($549, AU$899) on the AirPods Max, even if they did win a 2021 What Hi-Fi?
+Award.
 But if you're looking for a mighty fine pair of over-ear noise-cancellers that also work as a handsfree kit, look no further.

 They boast pristinely machined, single-piece anodised aluminium ear cups connected by a stainless-steel headband.
 Between the cups and your head are memory-foam cushions that easily surround even the largest ears, creating a seal that’s both gentle and surprisingly effective at physically blocking out sound, leaving you to focus on the call at hand.